Khan Academy SAT Will Never Be Enough - Here's Why

 This is a credit to their strong product and design team.
 Based in Silicon Valley right next to Google headquarters, Khan Academy has access to great talent for building web applications.
 Tech is a core strength of Khan Academy, and it's safe to say College Board wouldn't be able to build anything close to Khan's SAT program.

-Pro 2: Organization of Math and Grammar into Skills
+Pro 2: Organization of Questions Into Skills

 One of my most important SAT prep philosophies is to dissect the test into individual skills, figure out which skills you're weak in, and drill those skills with practice.
 This idea is fundamental to the way I designed our SAT program at PrepScholar (read more in my Perfect SAT Score guide).

 Furthermore, the problems it gives you are customized to your level.
 Miss more questions, and you'll be dropped a level.
 Get more questions right, and you'll upgrade your level.
-We believe in customization at PrepScholar as well, since you grow best when you're challenged at the edge of your ability.
+We believe in personalization at PrepScholar as well, since you grow best when you're challenged at the edge of your ability.

 body_actsciencepractice.jpeg

-Pro 4: A Lot of Practice Questions, College-Board Approved
+Pro 3: A Lot of Practice Questions, College-Board Approved

+The last major thing Khan Academy has going for it is thousands of practice questions.
 Even better, these were reviewed by College Board writers to be accurate.
 They describe:

 The College Board works closely with Khan Academy staff at all stages of content creation to ensure that the test questions you see on the Khan Academy website are the same types of questions you will see on the actual SAT.
-Content writers from Khan Academy collaborate with the writing staff at College Board, who revise multiple drafts of their works."
+Content writers from Khan Academy collaborate with the writing staff at College Board, who revise multiple drafts of their works.

 Important note: this cuts both ways.
 Remember what I said about College Board controlling Khan Academy's program?
 You can see it here: College Board "revises multiple drafts of their works."
 AKA "doesn't allow anything to get published that they don't like."
 You'll see why this is a problem below.